MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 - Kick off a SLURM job
 - View the status of a SLURM job
 - Retrieve the results of the job from blob storage
-- Suspending virtual machines
+- Suspend virtual machines
-- Deleting a resource group to remove all traces
+- Delete a resource group to remove all traces

 Copyright 2015 Microsoft Corporation.
 All rights reserved.
 Except where otherwise noted, these materials are licensed under the terms of the Apache License, Version 2.0.
 You may use it according to the license as is most appropriate for your project on a case-by-case basis.
 The terms of this license can be found in http://www.apache.org/licenses/LICENSE-2.0.